sxck36/sxck36/README.md

 - 👋 Hi, I’m @sxck1337
 - 👀 I’m interested in: Gamehacking & Webdevelopment
-- 🌱 I’m currently working on: voidcrimelife
+- 🌱 I’m currently working on: void
 - 📫 How to reach me: sxck#1337

  ---